Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 The worst part is that it can have a snowball effect.

-When you feel like your strengths are worthless, you’ll find yourself slipping up on the smallest things you know how to do well.
+When you feel your strengths are worthless, you’ll slip up on the smallest things you know how to do well.

 And that creates an endless cycle of: